lexnederbragt/454_transcriptome_snps/procedures.md

 * Variant nucleotide(s)
 * Total read depth
 * Variant frequency (frequency of reads with variant)
-* 12 pairs of columns with Ref and Var read counts for all 6 DOM, and all six HISP read datasets.
+* 12 pairs of columns with Ref and Var read counts for all six DOM, and all six HISP read datasets.
 E.g. Ref DOM3 0 Var DOM3 4 would mean no reads from sample DOM3 mapped to this place with the reference base, and 4 reads from the same sample mapped with the variant base.
 * four columns (Ref DOM_count, Var DOM_count, Ref HISP_count, Var HISP_count) giving the total counts for reads of the DOM samples, and HISP samples, showing the Ref or Var base, respectively

-The logic is that the best candidate SNP that differ between DOM and HISP are those that either:
+The logic is that the best candidate SNPs that distinguish between DOM and HISP are present in all or most samples of one species, but never seen in any of the other.
+Practically, this means those SNPs that:

 * **Case 1:** show a zero for both Ref DOM_count and Var HISP_count, but not zero for Var DOM_count and Ref HISP_count,
 * **Case 2:**  show a zero for both Var DOM_count and Ref HISP_count, but not zero for Ref DOM_count and Var HISP_count

-A series of awk commands was used to generate a file with these SNPs:
+A series of awk commands was used to generate a file with these SNPs.

-First, copy the header and add one more column header
+First, copy the header and add one more column header:

 ```
 head -2 HCDiffs_with_sample.tsv |awk 'BEGIN{OFS=FS="\t"}{print $1, $2,$3,$4,$5,$6,$7,$32,$33,$34,$35,"sum_samples"}' >relevant_SNPs.tsv
 ```
+Then, select SNPs:

 **Case 1**